Cleaning Business Licence

 Businesses offering general cleaning services at premises or any public places, even if these services form only part of their overall business, are required to obtain a cleaning business licence before commencing any cleaning works.
 Cleaning works are mainly divided into 3 cleaning sub-sectors, namely (1) Office and Commercial, (2) Food and Beverage, and (3) Conservancy (including cleaning of public areas under Town Councils).

 Under the Environmental Public Health Act 1987, it is an offence to carry on a cleaning business without a valid licence.
+Businesses who operates without a licence is liable for a fine up to $10,000 or up to 12 months' imprisonment or both and additional $1,000 fine every day for continuing offence.

 When a licence is not needed